BeerMetalPC/BeerMetalPC.com-Jekyll---DEPRECATED-/_posts/2022-03-10-ThisWebsite.md

 #### GoatCounter

-GoatCounter is a free for personal use analytics solution, easily implemented by just dropping a script tag in the_includes/my-head.html file, and privacy friendly to boot.
+[GoatCounter](https://www.goatcounter.com/) is a free for personal use analytics solution, easily implemented by just dropping a script tag in the_includes/my-head.html file, and it's privacy friendly to boot.
 Users can block GoatCounter by just adding gc.zgo.at to their firewall or adblocker blocklist.
 I get some basic site analytics, and head off a raft of privacy policy headaches.

 #### Netlify

 [Netlify](https://www.netlify.com/) provides the hosting and SSL, and integrates with Github so I can publish the site from a private repo.
+Don't know what else to say here than OAuth with Github, and go through selecting a repo and first time setup, it's really simple and straightforward.
+(Free tier is 100GB / mo in traffic, so we'll see how that holds up over time)

+Also, build command was `bundle exec jekyll build`, so don't panic if the default `jekyll build` isn't working.

-#### Google Domains
+#### DNS

 I use Google Domains as the registrar and DNS, but do so largely out of convenience.
 Use whatever you like.
-With everything stood up in Github and Netlify it was just a matter of providing Netlify the domain, and changing the Google Domains DNS records according to Netlify's instructions.
+With everything stood up in Github and Netlify it was just a matter of delegating Netlify the domain, changing the DNS CNAME and NS records in Google domains, and waiting for everything to populate.
+Netlify even automates the LetsEncrypt certificate generation.

+Admittedly the Google Domains interface does not make it obvious how to change NS records.
+You have to navigate to yourdomain --> DNS --> and then along the top ribbon of the DNS page select "Custom Names Servers."
+It is a part of the loaded view/page, not part of the bordering interface or blue text menus, if that makes sense.